Sandugo (TV series): Casting

 Aiko Melendez was originally cast for the role of Cordelia, but later backs out to focus on supporting then-Mayor Jay Khonghun's bid for Vice Governor of Zambales.
 Melendez was replaced by Vina Morales.

 Finale broadcast

-Sandugo continued to air through its finale week despite the enhanced community quarantine in Luzon already lingering due to the COVID-19 pandemic in the Philippines.
+Sandugo continued through its finale week despite the enhanced community quarantine in Luzon already implemented in response to the COVID-19 pandemic in the Philippines.

-Originally set to be replaced by Ang sa Iyo ay Akin, the aforementioned show's premiere was postponed due to the suspension of tapings.
-Its timeslot was later filled by reruns of Got to Believe from March 23, 2020 until the network's free-to-air closure.
+Originally set to be replaced by Ang sa Iyo ay Akin, the aforementioned show's premiere was postponed due to the suspension of tapings as part of the COVID-19 restrictions.
+Its timeslot was later filled by reruns of Got to Believe from March 23, 2020 until the network's free-to-air closure on May 5.
+Instead, the aforementioned series premiered on Kapamilya Channel on the Primetime Bida evening block.

 Timeslot block

-This is the last series that airs at 4:30 PM every afternoon in last 2020.
+This was the last series to air on the second timeslot of Kapamilya Gold prior to the Enhanced community quarantine in Luzon and the eventual ABS-CBN shutdown, in which reruns solely aired on Kapamilya Channel, following the postponement of Ang sa Iyo ay Akin due to restrictions caused by the Enhanced community quarantine in Luzon.

+The timeslot would not have a fresh teleserye until Nag-aapoy na Damdamin premiered on July 25, 2023 that aired at 3:45 PM on Kapamilya Channel, TV5 and A2Z.

 Reruns

-The show began airing re-runs since March 6, 2023 on ALLTV.